Troubleshooting Zowe API Mediation Layer

 (Optional) Reproduce a bug that causes issues and review debug messages.
 If you are unable to resolve the issue, create an issue here.

-Change the Log Level of Individual Code Components
+Changing the Log Level of Individual Code Components

 You can change the log level of a particular code component of the API ML internal service at run time.